Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 CaPP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (http://www.gnu.org/licenses/).

 ## Citing the program
-If you use the CaPP software in your work, please cite the GitHub addres:
+If you use the CaPP software in your work, please cite the GitHub address:

         github.com/Niels-Bohr-Institute-XNS-StructBiophys/CaPP